containers/buildah/README.md

 Note: this package is in alpha, but is close to being feature-complete.

-The buildah package provides a command line tool which can be used to
+The Buildah package provides a command line tool which can be used to
 * create a working container, either from scratch or using an image as a starting point
 * create an image, either from a working container or via the instructions in a Dockerfile
 * images can be built in either the OCI image format or the traditional upstream docker image format